Edyta Bartosiewicz: Solo career

 Motivated by the huge success of her duet with Krzysztof Krawczyk, Edyta returned to work on her new album.
 She returned to Sony & BMG (formerly BMG Poland) and the release of her new album was scheduled for spring 2006.
 Unfortunately, just when the album was about to be released, a tragedy happened.
 Manager, concert organizer and Edyta's best friend – Jacek Nowakowski, died on 9 March.
 He was only thirty-four.
 Edyta, devastated, cancelled the release of the new album.

-On 2 September 2006 Edyta performed during a Tomasz Stanko, her last appearance for two years.
+On 2 September 2006 Edyta performed during a Tomasz Stańko, her last appearance for two years.
 She returned to the stage on 5 July 2008 at the TOPtrendy Festival in Sopot, on the occasion of Krzysztof Krawczyk's 45th anniversary on stage.
 With Krawczyk, she performed "The Tale" and "It's Hard For...
 (Us to Be Together)."